 Euclid is a European Space Agency (ESA) M-class mission to study the geometry and nature of the dark Universe.
 The mission is the second medium-class mission (M2) in the Cosmic Vision program (2015-2025).
-Euclid was adopted by ESA's Science Program Committee (SPC) in June 2012, and is slated for launch in June 2022.
+Euclid was adopted by ESA's Science Program Committee (SPC) in June 2012, and will be launch-ready in 2023.

 In January 2013 NASA joined the mission.
 NASA will contribute 16 state-of-the-art infrared detectors and four spare detectors for one of two science instruments planned for Euclid.
 In addition, NASA nominated three U.S. science teams totaling 40 new members for the Euclid Consortium.
 This is in addition to 14 U.S. scientists already supporting the mission.
 The Euclid Consortium is an international body of more than 1,000 members who will oversee development of the instruments, manage science operations and analyze data.

 The Euclid mission has been optimized for the measurement of two primary probes sensitive to Dark Energy:

 - Galaxy Clustering, including both Baryonic Acoustic Oscillations and Redshift Space Distortions

 The data that Euclid will gather will enable additional constraints on Dark Energy (e.g., using galaxy clusters), and precise measurement of the initial conditions in the early Universe.
 Euclid data will find broad use across a wide range of ancillary science applications.